-Q: Will there be a “winter key” and “summer key”?
+Q: Is there be a “winter key” and “summer key”?

 Q: Do I need to use a key to get out?

 A: No. Simply pull forward, just out of the reach of the swing of the gate.
 The magnetic sensor in the road will trigger the opening of the gate for you.
-We have signs to help drivers locate the sensors and will put them up when the ground thaws.
+We have signs to help drivers locate the sensors and will put them up soon.